BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 When asked if you would like to set up a PostgreSQL database, answer YES and choose the most appropriate configuration for your site.

-When asked if you would like to deploy, answer YES or run `fly deploy` afterwards when you're ready to deploy.
+When asked if you would like to deploy, answer YES or run `fly deploy` afterward when you're ready to deploy.

 ## Deploy

-Beacon is designed to minimize deployments as much as possible, but eventually you can trigger new deployments by running:
+Beacon is designed to minimize deployments as much as possible, but eventually, you can trigger new deployments by running:

 ```sh
 fly deploy